-If HL fails to consummate an initial business combination, all amounts owed by HL under the July Note, October Note, December 9 Note, December 31 Notes, 2020 Notes, March Notes, April Notes, May Notes, June Notes, and August Notes will be forgiven except to the extent that HL has funds available outside of the trust account.
-At June 30, 2020, there was \$1,473,649 outstanding under such notes.
+If HL fails to consummate an initial business combination, all amounts owed by HL under the July Note, October Note, December 9 Note, December 31 Notes, 2020 Notes, March Notes, April Notes, May Notes, June Notes, August Notes, October 2020 Notes, and November 2020 Notes will be forgiven except to the extent that HL has funds available outside of the trust account.
+To date, there is \$1,592,601 outstanding under such notes.